Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 author_bio: |
   Manuel is a Germany-based web developer.
 Working in a small agency named <a href="https://kinetiqa.de">Kinetiqa</a> he is tasked with everything web that comes our way, from DB optimizations to accessibility testings.
-He is in this business for long enough to show young developers his scars from the 2nd Browser War.
+Manuel is in this business for long enough to show young developers his scars from the 2nd Browser War.
 In his little spare time he works on
   <a href="https://codepoints.net">codepoints.net</a>.